Plan Manual Tests using Team Web Access

 In the work item form, you can view and change any custom fields, status, summary, details, attachments, and links for your test plan or your test suite.

-With Update 3 for MTM and TFS 2013 Update 3 installed: You can edit the properties of the work item from MTM too.
-Open a test plan to edit the fields.
+In MTM, open a test plan to edit the fields.
 The Properties tab now displays the work item form.
 Run settings have been moved into a new tab.

 For test suites, open the test suite from the context menu to view and change fields for the work item.